proinsias/proinsias.github.io/_drafts/stoicism.md

 -->

 Given my first name,
-it's probably not surprising that I am quite familiar with the Serenity Prayer:
+it's probably not surprising that I am familiar with the Serenity Prayer:

 > Grant me the strength to accept the things I cannot change,
 > the courage to change the things I can,